AmoreComputer/release-action/README.md

 jobs:
   release:
-    runs-on: macos-15          # pick the runner your project supports
+    runs-on: macos-26
     steps:
       - uses: actions/checkout@v4

       - uses: AmoreComputer/release-action@v1
         with:
-          # Pin Xcode to what your project builds with.
-Do not rely on the runner
+          # Uncomment to pin Xcode to what your project builds with, so a runner
-          # default drifting to a version that breaks your build.
+          # image update can't drift the default to a version that breaks your
+          # build.
+Leave commented to use whatever the runner ships.
-          xcode-path: /Applications/Xcode_16.app
+          # xcode-path: /Applications/Xcode_16.app
           scheme: YourScheme
           codesign-identity: ${{ secrets.CODESIGN_IDENTITY }}
           dev-id-cert-p12: ${{ secrets.DEV_ID_CERT_P12 }}